Thursday, 27 July 2023

 July 27 – 28 Last days in Athens

-Our last two days in Athens we sheltered inside during the worst heat of the day then went out for a wander.
-Just down the road from our hotel is the Metropolitan Cathedral of the Annunciation; we ducked in for a look.
-It is stunning.
+On our last two days in Athens we sheltered inside during the worst heat of the day then ventured out later for a wander.
+A loittle way down the road from our hotel we found the Metropolitan Cathedral of the Annunciation and ducked in for a look.
+It is grand and glorious as befits a cathedral.

-Then we headed for the Plaka and idled all the narrow streets.
+Then we headed for the Plaka and idled along all the narrow streets.
 Quite fascinating.
-From salons advertising skin-eating fish where you put your feet into a fish tank and have the fish nibble your dead-skin off to wee lux shops selling gorgeous glass doodads to ancient ruins.
+From salons advertising skin-eating fish where you put your feet into a fishtank and have the fish nibble your dead-skin off to wee lux shops selling gorgeous glass doodads to ancient ruins.
 Athens has it all!

 We stumbled upon these ruins of a basilica from the 1st century